corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ### Overview

-This proposal describes the architecture of a reference implementation for a CorDapp Distribution Service (CDS), that would allow BNOs to distribute CorDapps updates to Business Network participants.
+This proposal describes the architecture of a reference implementation for a CorDapp Distribution Service (CDS), that would allow BNOs to distribute updates to CorDapps to Business Network participants.
 This design targets scenarios when Business Network members maintain their nodes by themselves and can decide on what version of a CorDapp they would like to upgrade to.
-This design does *not* target scenarios, when upgrade function is centralised and the whole network can be shut down to perform stop-upgrade-restart.
+This design does *not* target scenarios where upgrade function is centralised and the whole network can be shut down to perform stop-upgrade-restart.

 ### Requirements

-The following requirements have been gathered from various internal discussions within R3 and from [groups.io mailing lists](https://groups.io/g/corda-dev/message/190?p=,,,20,0,0,0::relevance,,updates+distribution,20,2,0,22686107):
+The following requirements have been gathered from various internal discussions within R3 and from [groups.io mailing lists](https://groups.io/g/corda-dev/topic/22686107#190), which is recommended for reading prior to the design.

 * BNO should be able to notify members about new CorDapp version availability
 * BNO should be able to revoke a specific version of CorDapp from their BN
-* A member should be able to download a specific version of CorDapp
+* A member should be able to download a specific version of a CorDapp
 * BNO should be able to collect a report from members about CorDapp versions installed on their nodes
-* Members should be able to subscribe to a repository channel and be aware of it's synchronicity
+* Members should be able to sync their local repositories with the remote
 * It should be possible to prevent a CorDapp from working if a newer version is available
 * CDS should support release channels
 * CDS should be integratable into CI/CD pipelines